 Great Architecture On A Small Planet

 Bjarke Ingels from BIG has a masterplan on how to protect Manhattan when the sea rises.
-In Paris, Danish architects SLA will place a green building on top of the most polluted highway with hopes that the plants will clean the air, reduce traffic noise and cool down the apartments.
-The City of Buenos Aires together with Gehl Architects have transformed a former slum area and integrated the residents physically and socially with the rest of the city.
+In Paris, Danish SLA architects will place a green building on top of the most polluted highway in the city where the plants will clean the air, reduce noise and cool down the apartments.
+The city of Buenos Aires, together with Gehl Architects, has transformed a former slum area and integrated the residents physically and socially with the rest of the city.

 Can we build without CO2 emission in the future?
-In Copenhagen recycled materials are used by the innovative architect Anders Lendager in a large-scale housing project reducing the CO2 footprint by 80%.
-And in Sweden, CF Møller builds ten-story apartment houses using massive wood instead of concrete reducing CO2 emission to zero.
-All inspiring examples of how we can live and build more sustainably in the future.
+These innovative architects are proving you can.
+In Copenhagen recycled materials are used by architect Anders Lendager in a large-scale housing project reducing the CO2 footprint by 80%.
+And in Sweden CF Møller builds ten story apartment houses using massive pieces of wood instead of concrete, reducing CO2 emissions to zero.
+These are all inspiring examples of how we can live and build more sustainably in the future.